MARKET TRENDS

 Acquiring land is an important element to building a custom home.

-Of course, if you already own land and are ready to build your custom home, you may be ready to find a design professional.
+Of course, if you already own land and are ready to design your custom home, you may be ready to find a design professional.

 With each option, there are several important elements to consider.